TorchGDM: A GPU-Accelerated Python Toolkit for Multi-Scale Electromagnetic Scattering with Automatic Differentiation: Introduction

 \subsubsection{FDTD}

 Very general method.
-Well suited for single particles and periodic simulations, as well as for larger models thanks to a friendly scaling behavior. \begin{itemize} \item MEEP (python) \cite{oskooiMEEPFlexibleFreesoftware2010}.
+Well suited for single particles and periodic simulations, as well as for larger models thanks to a friendly scaling behavior.
+Evanescent fields or strong gradients require fine meshes and can pose convergence problems.
+A simple FDTD code is easy to implement. \begin{itemize} \item MEEP (python) \cite{oskooiMEEPFlexibleFreesoftware2010}.
 The open source FDTD reference toolkit.
 Very versatile and complete. \item FDTDX (python) \cite{mahlauFlexibleFrameworkLargescale2024}.
 Written in JAX, it supports (multi) GPU acceleration and automatic differentiation. \end{itemize}